-If the user chosen is the current user, you will need to log out and back in for the new group membership to take effect.
+If the chosen user is the current user, you will need to log out and back in for the new group membership to take effect.

 You are now ready to install a Guest operating system.
 Installing a virtual machine follows the same process as installing the operating system directly on the hardware.

-- a way to automate the installation
+- A way to automate the installation.

-In the case of virtual machines a Graphical User Interface (GUI) is analogous to using a physical keyboard and mouse on a real computer.
+In the case of virtual machines, a Graphical User Interface (GUI) is analogous to using a physical keyboard and mouse on a real computer.
 Instead of installing a GUI the

 virsh that are part of libvirt itself.
 But there are various options at different levels of complexities and feature-sets, like: